 ![]() |

-Os and Cs have probably been around since time immemorial.
-They were described by John Climacus (6th century).1 Until the Renaissance, however, not much can easily be found on the subject of Os and Cs.
+Os and Cs have probably been around since time immemorial, and some early descriptions of them exist.1 However, not much can easily be found on the subject until the Renaissance.

 The European Renaissance (roughly 14th to 16th centuries) was a time for re-examining past beliefs.
-One belief that began to be abandoned was the superstitious notion that mental illnesses (of all kinds) were caused by the devil, demons or supernatural forces.
-It was gradually replaced by more naturalistic explanations.
+One belief that began to be abandoned was the superstitious notion that conditions such as mental illness were caused by the devil, demons, or supernatural forces.
+This belief was gradually replaced by more naturalistic explanations.

 ![]() |